TFNS/ctf-tools/README.md

 | stego | Directory | [stegosaurus](https://github.com/AngelKitty/stegosaurus) | A steganography tool for embedding arbitrary payloads in Python bytecode (pyc or pyo) files. | <!--tool--><!--no-test-->
 | stego | Directory | [zsteg](https://github.com/zed-0xff/zsteg) | detect stegano-hidden data in PNG & BMP. | <!--tool--><!--no-test-->

+## Fork

+This repository contains a fork of the original [ctf-tools](https://github.com/zardus/ctf-tools).
+It was made a long time ago, and contains a lot of tools that do not reflect the current state of the art.

+This fork is based on The Flat Network Society's experience with modern CTF.
+It contains only tools that are used to solve challenges in 2020.

 ## Usage

 To use, do: